-It was just after dark when Michael Martin, 56, was walking back to his home in New Orleans' Marigny neighborhood, after helping a friend move.
+It was just after dark when Michael Martin, 56, was walking back to his home in New Orleans’ Marigny neighbourhood, after helping a friend move.
 At the time, Martin was caring for his dementia-ridden mother, and was anxious to get home, as his long-time partner, Eric Webb, was the only person there with her.

-As he approached an interstate overpass, the division between St. Roch and his Marigny neighborhood, Martin heard laughter from a group of children, no older than 13 he believed.
-It was summer after all, and while dark, he didn't think much of the roving group of middle schoolers, until he was struck from behind.
+As he approached an interstate overpass, the division between St. Roch and his Marigny neighbourhood, Martin heard laughter from a group of children, no older than 13 he believed.
+It was summer after all, and while dark, he didn’t think much of the roving group of middle schoolers, until he was struck from behind.

 He was then thrown to the ground as the children kicked and slammed fists into Martin’s head and chest.
 Eventually, he was straddled by one of the kids and choked out until he fell unconscious.

-While Martin is wary of calling the assault a hate crime, he does feel the rapid gentrification happening, in both the St. Roch and Marigny neighborhoods, could have something to do with his beating.
+While Martin is wary of calling the assault a hate crime, he does feel the rapid gentrification happening, in both the St. Roch and Marigny neighbourhoods, could have something to do with his beating.